sblair12/CS332-Lab3-NEW/CardGame/CardGame/ReadMe.txt

 For this lab, we implemented a program to:
 	- play a game called Five Card Draw as instructed
-	- play another game called Seven Card Stud as instructed
+	- play a game called Seven Card Stud as instructed
+	- play a game called Texas Hold Em as instructed

 For method functions see comments in source files